turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 ```

 Then from the command line, run `shotgun`.

+(Note: To get Shotgun to work on port 4567, you would type in `shotgun -p 4567`)

 ### Creating a Form

 #### HTML Form

-Now we need to add a little HTML form which is, itself, outside the scope of
-this tutorial.
-Here's the HTML we want to use:
+Now we need to add a little HTML form which is, itself, outside the scope of this tutorial.
+Here's the HTML we want to use, and you can just copy and paste this code, it would go in your `index.erb`

 ```erb
 <html>